spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-resources-with-parent-child-relationships.md

 ---
-title: How to create a resource with a parent
+title: How to create resources with parent-child relationships
 description: This document shows how to create resources with parent-child relationships
 last_updated: September 30, 2022
 template: howto-guide-template
+redirect_from:
+  - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-a-resource-with-parent.html
 ---

 Glue API lets you create resources with parent-child relationships or, in other words, nested resources.
 In order to enable such behavior, a resource that implements `Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\ResourceWithParentPluginInterface` must be created.